15+ Beautiful Landscapes in Spain That Will Amaze You

 Montserrat, Barcelona (Catalonia)

 Montserrat is a must-see landscape when you’re visiting Catalonia.
-This is an impressive mountain range 1,236 metres above sea level located an hour from Barcelona.
+This is an impressive mountain range, 1,236 metres above sea level, located an hour from Barcelona.

-Montserrat is home to a monastery (Santa Maria de Montserrat), cable car, and museums that make it a great short-day trip from Barcelona.
+Montserrat is home to a monastery (Santa Maria de Montserrat), a cable car, and museums that make it a great short-day trip from Barcelona.

 Although you can always spend more time there by going on a hike, which is unsurprisingly the best thing to do in Montserrat or climbing.